SECONDHAND TIME The Last of the Soviets

 Šifra artikla: 303953

-Isbn: 9780399588808
+ISBN: 9780399588808

 NEW YORK TIMES BESTSELLER The magnum opus and latest work from Svetlana Alexievich, the 2015 winner of the Nobel Prize in Literature a symphonic oral history about the disintegration of the Soviet Union and the emergence of a new Russia